CMS Quality Programs

 The Electronic Health Records (EHR) Incentive Programs were designed to reward providers for demonstrating meaningful use of certified EHR technology.
 To qualify for incentive payments, EPs must meet meaningful use criteria determined by each stage of the program.
 Starting in 2015, EPs that do not demonstrate meaningful use annually will be faced with a payment reduction in Medicare Part B reimbursement.

 The Physician Compare website allows patients to find and choose a physician enrolled in Medicare.
-The website list physician details including: practice addresses, specialties, Medicare assignment status, quality program participation, gender, medical school, and residency, associated groups and hospital affiliation.
+The website lists physician details including: practice addresses, specialties, Medicare assignment status, quality program participation, gender, medical school, and residency, associated groups and hospital affiliation.
+By 2016, Physician Compare will also detail individual physician PQRS and Meaningful Use participation.

 The ASCQR program promotes higher quality care by requiring Medicare-certified ASCs to report on quality measures in order to avoid future Medicare reductions.
 ASCs who do not meet reporting requirements may be subject to a 2% payment reduction to an annual increase of the ASC payment system.